miikaah/musa/README.md

 #### Backend

-- fix: Some songs not playing (utf-8 character problem?)
 - feat: Send progress info to frontend

 #### Playlist

-- feat: Proper handling of active index
 - feat: Rearrange playlist items with drag & drop
 - feat: Highlight with border the index when rearranging / adding items
 - feat: Scroll to active index if it goes out of viewport